bespoyasov/refactor-like-a-superhero/manuscript-en/09-functional-pipeline.md

 [Product Cart] + ... + [Magic 🔮] -> [Recommendation List]
 ```

 In well-organized code, the workflows look linear, and the data in them go through several steps one at a time.
-The final state of the data is the desired result of the entire workflow.
+The final state of the data is the workflow's desired result.

 <figure>
   <img src="../images/09-functional-pipeline.png" width="800">
-  <figcaption><em>Data goes through a chain of different states, the output is the desired workflow result</em><br><br></figcaption>
+  <figcaption><em>Data goes through a chain of different states.
+The output is the desired workflow result</em><br><br></figcaption>
 </figure>

 This kind of code organization is called a _functional pipeline_.
-When refactoring business logic, we can focus on it to make the workflows in the code clearer and more obvious.
+When refactoring business logic, we can focus on it to make the workflows in the code clearer and more apparent.

 ## Data States

-In “Domain Modeling Made Functional”, Scott Wlaschin describes how to design a program based on the business workflows and their data.[^dmmf] The suggestion is to represent the workflow steps as separate functions.
+In “Domain Modeling Made Functional,” Scott Wlaschin describes how to design a program based on business workflows and their data.[^dmmf] The suggestion is to represent the workflow steps as separate functions.
 We can use this idea as a basis for refactoring.

 To do this, we first need to highlight all the stages that data passes through.
 These stages will help us understand how to divide the workflow and what should consider in the code.